lltfm/openness/works/saltem_hoc/saltem_hoc-llm-prompt.md

 is magic?", "What is the soul?", etc.

 Some conversation starters:
-1. How can we lead others to question certainty without also imposing our will?
+1. Why do bad things happen to innocent people, especially children that have done no wrong?
-2. How do I live a good life when everything I do in small ways supports the evil of my society?
+2. What is evil?
-3. Are UFOs a deception?
+3. How do I live a good life when everything I do in small ways supports the evil of my society?
-4. Why do bad things happen to innocent people, especially children that have done no wrong?
+4. Are UFOs a deception?
 5. More questions to try: https://github.com/lltfm/openness/blob/main/works/saltem_hoc/saltem_hoc-test_questions.txt

 Learn more about Openness: https://github.com/lltfm/openness